Itinerary Location: Chelsea | Duration: 6 Hours

 ➏ CADOGAN ARMS | 3.30pm

 The Cadogan Arms has been pulling pints in Chelsea for almost 200 years, and esteemed restaurant-runners JKS (BAO, Hoppers, Gymkhana, etc) have been at the helm for just 1% of that time.
 And yet in their short tenure, they’ve raised the bar considerably.
 Not literally, of course – they’ve kept the Edwardian walnut bar exactly where it is, and buffed it up to its former glory – but the historic pub is now home to some first-class food and drink.

-Inside, it’s a gorgeous combination of striking period features (tiled flooring, stained glass light panels and an stunningly ornate carved wooden bar) and inviting pub essentials (a roaring fireside, and plush, velvety armchairs).
+Inside, it’s a gorgeous combination of plush velvet seating and striking period features including tiled flooring, stained glass light panels and an stunningly ornate carved wooden bar.
 But today, you might want to bypass all of that and make for the dining area, because its here that James Knappett’s menu comes into play.
 A side hustle to his double Michelin-starred, twenty-course tasting menus at Kitchen Table, The Cadogan Arms dining room promises to lavish you with the likes of beef & Guinness pie with clotted cream mash; cider Cornish mussels served with crusty bread; and, on the right day, a Sunday roast fit for the gods (with the option to avoid any decision-making, and get all three roast meats on a platter to share).
 There’s very few weekends that a meal here – bookended by a Bloody Mary and a generous mound of sticky toffee pudding – won’t improve.

 How d’you like them apples, Manhattan?

 ➊ Granger & C0 Chelsea | 237 Pavilion Road, Chelsea, SW1X 0BP